PaloAltoNetworks/pan-os-upgrade-assurance/docs/panos-upgrade-assurance/api/check_firewall.md

 Used when passed configuration does not meet the data type requirements.

-## class `ImageVersionNotAvailableException`

-Used when requested image version is not available for downloading.

-## class `UpdateServerConnectivityException`

-Used when connection to the Update Server cannot be established.

 ## class `CheckFirewall`

 Class responsible for running readiness checks and creating Firewall state snapshots.